RESHAAL/Hack-O-Week_TRINOVA/README.md

-Here is a professional `README.md` file tailored for your hackathon project.
-It summarizes the objective, tech stack, and logic based on the files you provided.

----

 # Institute FAQ Chatbot 🤖

 A lightweight, rule-based chatbot designed to provide instant responses to frequently asked questions (FAQs) for an educational institute.
 This project was developed as part of a college hackathon to demonstrate basic string manipulation and pattern-matching logic.